 When you learn cold market prospecting, you become the type of Network Marketer who can be dropped anywhere in the world and, within a year, generate a 6 figure income.

-Cold Market Prospecting – Why Go After Your Cold Market?
+Cold Market Recruiting – Why Go After Your Cold Market?

 Now, I’m not saying that you shouldn’t present to your warm market – you definitely should.
 But what I am saying is that there are some advantages to cold market prospecting that you should definitely consider.